khoubate/Cyber-Resources/README.md

 ## REDTEAM Challenges - Offense as the Best Defense! 💣💥

 Test your mettle against cunning adversaries in our REDTEAM challenges.
-Here, offense is not just a strategy; it's the best defense!
+Offense is not just a strategy; it's the best defense!
 Sharpen your skills and stay ahead of the cybersecurity curve.

 ## BLUETEAM Exercises - Be the Digital Guardian! 🦸‍♂️👩‍💻